Couple looking at personal finances, compound interest.

 Although compound interest brings significant benefits, here are its disadvantages when investing.

-• It can be financially harmful, especially when you’re paying compound interest instead of earning it.
+- You’ll pay more than you borrowed.
+Compound interest can be more harmful than it is good, especially when you’re paying compound interest instead of earning it.
 For instance, credit card debt with compounding interest can be financially ruinous because companies usually compound your interest daily.

 How Can You Take Advantage Of Compound Interest?

-Compound interest can take your finances to the next level.
+Compound interest can take your finances to the next level if you’re strategic and patient.
 Here’s how to take advantage of this powerful tool.

 Start Saving ASAP